 Talent in the Friel household included sons Chris and Rick, who at a young age became rock musicians.
 Dick and Sharon supported them fully, while advising them that they would need to work hard to succeed.
 The family room became a band room where a group of five young musicians practiced.
 Dick and Sharon attended all of their sons' concerts.
 At first the kids were too young to drive, so Sharon hauled them and their gear, sometimes driving a truck.

-Chris played drums and Rick played bass, and in 1979 they helped form a Seattle-based KISS cover band called Warrior.
-School friend Mike McCready played guitar.
-Then, from 1982 to 1988, the Friel boys were part of a popular heavy metal band, Shadow, with guitarist Danny Newcomb and vocalist Rob Webber.
-When McCready went off to join the mega-star band Pearl Jam, Chris Friel and Newcomb helped form Goodness and Rick formed Jodie Watts.
+Chris played drums and Rick played bass, and in 1978 they helped form a Seattle-based band called Warrior with Danny Newcomb and Brad McQueen.
+School friend Mike McCready joined the band in 1979.
+Then, from 1982 to 1988, the Friel boys were part of a popular heavy metal band, Shadow, with Newcomb and Rob Webber.
+When McCready went off to join Pearl Jam, Chris Friel and Newcomb helped form Goodness and Rick formed Jodie Watts.
 In 1999, the brothers rejoined McCready for a side-project band, the Rockfords.
 McCready lived with the Friels for a year while he was in high school and was like a third son.
 When Sharon put the family home up for sale in 2013, the band connections helped to sell it in one day.

 Seattle-based Aviation Partners, Inc. was formed in 1991 by Joe Clark and Dennis Washington for the purpose of making Gulfstream 2 jets more fuel-efficient so they could fly coast to coast without refueling.
 Clark had worked with Dick at Learjet and chose him as Aviation Partner's senior vice president of marketing and communications.
 Company engineers designed what they called a "blended winglet," wing-tip extensions that reduce drag and increase lift.
 Dick assembled a team that he had worked with for most of his life in advertising, including designer Chuck Pennington, copywriter Palmer Pettersen, and photographer Bob Peterson.
 Together they worked on a campaign to tell the world what a blended winglet was and to convince corporations to buy them.